 This page was created on March 4, 2013 and has been updated as required.

 Terms are subject to change; speak to our office to ensure you have the most current course information.
 It is your responsibility to check this page regularly while you are enrolled.
-In all cases, we will honor the conditions sent to you when you complete the registration form.
+In all cases, we will honor the conditions sent to you when you completed the registration form.
+Any exceptions to these rules must be authorized by WritePoint.